slimphp/Slim-Website/docs/objects/request.md

     $courseId = $route->getArgument('id');
 {% endhighlight %}

-### Media Parsers
+## Media Type Parsers

+Slim looks as the request's media type and if it recognises it, will parse it into structured data available via ``$request->getParsedBody()``.
+This is usually an array, but is an object for XML media types.

+The following media types are recognised and parsed:

+* application/x-www-form-urlencoded'
+* application/json
+* application/xml & text/xml

-Occasionally you might run into an issue where Slim does not automatically parse your request body.
-In this case you will need to either parse the raw body yourself or register a new media parser.
-Media parsers are functions that accept an {% highlight php %}$input{% endhighlight %} and returns a parsed object or array.
+If you want Slim to parse contend from a a different media type then you need to either parse the raw body yourself or register a new media parser.
+Media parsers are simply callables that accept an ``$input`` string and return a parsed object or array.

-Slim ships with a few different ones by default to cover most of the commonly used content-types.
-There are 2 current strategies for registering media parsers.
- - Register a media parser in the container factory for the request object
- - Register a media parser in an application/route middleware ** ** you must register the parser before you try to access the parsed body for the first time.
+Register a new media parser in an application or route middleware.
+Note that you must register the parser before you try to access the parsed body for the first time.

-To register in the container factory
+For example, to automatically parse JSON that is sent with a ``text/javascript`` content type, you register a media type parser in middleware like this:

 {% highlight php %}
-//...
-// Required to manually create the container
-$container = new \Slim\Container();
-// Create new factory
-$container['request'] = function ($c) {
-    // construct request from environment
-    $request = \Slim\Http\Request::createFromEnvironment($c['env']);
-    // add media parser
-    $request->registerMediaTypeParser("text/javascript", function ($input) {
-        return json_decode($input, true);
-    });
-};

-// Construct App
-$app = new Slim\App($container);
-//...
-{% endhighlight %}

-To do the same inside a middleware
-{% highlight php %}
-//...
 // Add the middleware
 $app->add(function ($request, $response, $next) {
     // add media parser
+    $request->registerMediaTypeParser(
+        "text/javascript",
-    $request->registerMediaTypeParser("text/javascript", function ($input) {
+        function ($input) {
             return json_decode($input, true);
-    });
+        }
+    );

     return $next($request, $response);
 };

-//...
 {% endhighlight %}